onjiro/threejs.trial/readme.md

 Workout with [three.js](git://github.com/mrdoob/three.js.git).
 I propose to create pictures like ["Disgaia Series"](http://disgaea.jp/index.html) with this repository.

+You can see how this works at [here](http://onjiro.github.com/threejs.trial/index.html).

 ## install

 Enter command listing below after cloned the repository.